Updated June 10, 2026 by europeexplored

 Categories: Czech Republic, Nature

-Oia (pronounced “EE-ah”) is the most photographed village in Greece — the iconic cascade of whitewashed Cycladic houses, blue-domed churches, and pastel-coloured neoclassical captains’ mansions clinging to the northern cliffs of Santorini that produces the single most recognisable image of the Greek islands, reproduced on a million postcards, Instagram feeds, and travel magazine covers.
-Perched […]
+Oia (pronounced “EE-ah”) is the most photographed village in Greece, the iconic cascade of whitewashed Cycladic houses, blue-domed churches, and pastel-coloured neoclassical captains’ mansions clinging to the northern cliffs of Santorini that produces the single most recognisable image of the Greek islands, reproduced on a million postcards, Instagram feeds, and travel magazine covers.
+Perched on […]

 Tags: aegean-sea, beautiful-sunsets, beautiful-views, city, devastating-earthquake, docks, europe, favorite-places, fishing, greece, greek-houses, island, map, oia-village, prosperous-town, renovation, santorini, santorini-island-greece, sun-lovers, sunset, thira, thiru, tourist-destinations, tourists, town, traditional-buildings, village